umn-microsoft-automation/UMN-Google/docs/Get-GOAuthTokenService.md

 ```

 ### -rsa
-Optional, provide the System.Security.Cryptography.RSACryptoServiceProvider object.
-Such as when retrived/prepared from a KeyVault.
+provide the System.Security.Cryptography.RSACryptoServiceProvider object directly that will be used to sign the JWT token

 ```yaml
 Type: RSACryptoServiceProvider